BlazheManev/student-system/README.md

    ng serve
    ```

-3. The Angular app expects the backend API at `http://localhost:3000` (this URL is configurable in the environment files).
+3. The Angular app expects the backend API at `http://localhost:3000`

 ---